noosfero/noosfero/HACKING.md

 Instructions for other systems
 ------------------------------

-On other OS, you have 2 options:
+On other OS, you have many options:

 ### 1) using a chroot or a VM with Debian stable (easier)